kuanyui/moe-theme.el/README.md

     (moe-light)
 ```

-If you have any question, go on and read following README to get more detailed information.
+If you have any question about settings, go on and read following README to get more detailed information first.

 >#### Note
 >**Notice that the file `moe-theme.el` is NOT a theme file, but it provide the ability for customization `moe-dark-theme` & `moe-light-theme`.**